 |FTEempt||Number of employees, full-time equivalent|

 The features in Table 1 are presented graphically in figure 1.
 In the plots, the label class corresponding to the Classification 2007: SIC 2007 (frosic2007), representing the constant classification code over time of a company, is colour-coded to allow easier visual evaluation of the class members’ distribution in each feature pair.
-When using only two features there is no obvious pair of features that clearly separates the label classes into well-defined clusters.
+When using only two features (in the two-dimensional feature space), the overlapping circles indicate that there is no obvious pair of features that clearly separate the label classes into well-defined clusters.
+These features would be depicted by separate circles on individual plots, if present.
+Therefore, the focus of search had to be directed on higher-dimensional feature spaces.
 Therefore, the focus of search had to be directed on multiple, higher level features as input to the classifier and evaluating its performance in an exhaustive search.

 Figure 1: Pair plots of the most discriminative features (best viewed in colour)